decidables/decidables/packages/detectable/README.md

 ## Features/Bugs

-- Switch to subsections for better overall organization/structure?
-- Add snazzy cover page?
+- Technical
+  - Be consistent about how to insert special symbols (e.g. Greek letters and prime)
+    - Maybe use UTF8 for all?
   - Cleanup color usage
     - Use the inverse text color property!
     - Define No Response variable?
+  - Label values IN iso-plots?
   - Resolve ambiguity between different uses of same color
     - For example, "Respond Present" as a trial type versus "Present" as a response versus "?Present?" as part of a distribution
+  - Use something else instead of inline code for terms?
+    - Maybe remark-terms?
+  - More generally, use a different method to mark "UI elements", "keywords", "math", etc...
+    - Maybe use remark-terms for all of these?
+  - Add "note" blocks for explaining UI stuff that isn't "real" content
+    - need a clean approach in markdown
+- Content
+  - Switch to subsections for better overall organization/structure?
+  - Add snazzy cover page?
+  - Add TOC page w/descriptions?
   - Add page before SDT, connecting sensitivity and bias, and showing different views of model
     - Or build threshold on top of distributions, so they are naturally combined!
   - Split Tables & Rates to discuss Accuracy & base rate
     - Change "Accuracy" in "outcomes.html"
     - Move "Tabulating outcomes" from "rates.html" to "outcomes.html"
     - Move "Accuracy" to top of "rates.html"
     - Add "PPV" and "FOMR" to rates.html"
     - Add page on "counter-intuitive" measures: accuracy & P(S|R) vs P(R|S)
-- Label values IN iso-plots?
-- Use something else instead of inline code for terms?
-  - Maybe remark-terms?
-- More generally, use a different method to mark "UI elements", "keywords", "math", etc...
-  - Maybe use remark-terms for all of these?
-- Be consistent about how to insert special symbols (e.g. Greek letters and prime)
-  - Maybe use UTF8 for all?
   - Asking lots of open-ended questions vs. questions with later answers vs. explanation...
-- Add "note" blocks for explaining UI stuff that isn't "real" content
-  - need a clean approach in markdown
   - Unequal variance
     - d' vs d_a, and c vs c_a
     - muN != muS != d'
     - lambda != c
     - distinction between parameter s and sigma

 ### High Importance